Virtual-felix/etix-tv-manager/admin-panel/README.md

 # Etix TV Manager Admin Panel

 Here is the WebApp Admin Panel of the platform.
-It is developed with `React` and use `react-md` as css framework.
+It is developed with `React` and use `material-ui` as css framework.

 To install it properly, run `npm install`.